conp-pcno-training/SDC-LOSSLESS/_episodes/03-submit.md

     `>> mv bids_lossless_eeg face_13/`

 5. Move the `sub-*` folders and files that you downloaded during the Setup procedure into the root face_13 directory.
+You may also simply use the entire directory that you downloaded during the setup procedure.
+It should be identical to the lossless pipeline you just cloned.

 ##### **Windows users**